In The News

 Fall Canoe Trip is a Great Success

 We accomplished some great things with the help of our great community.
-Keep watching for news about our 2025 trip!
+Our 2025 canoe trip was on October 5-7.
+Contact us to reserve your spot for next year’s trip!